Meet our chimpanzees!

 Sophie

 Sophie is quite low ranking, but she is very loyal to her friends.
-She has taken on the “aunt” role with Masindi and Velu and can often be seen playing with them and carrying Masindi.
+She has taken on the 'aunt' role with Masindi and Velu and can often be seen hanging out with them.

-Each member of our chimpanzee troop has their own story, and there’s so much more to discover when you see them in action.
-Whether you’re watching playful Masindi, clever Kilimi or commanding Liberius, a visit to the Budongo Trail is a chance to witness the magic of chimpanzee life up close.
+Each member of our chimpanzee troop has their own story.
+There’s so much more to discover when you see them in person.